 Welcome to the Year 6 Class Page

 Welcome to year 6!
-Mrs Fotheringham is the class teacher and she is supported by Miss Nicholas.
+Mrs Hall and Mrs Hinchliffe are the class teachers and they are supported by Miss Boniface and Miss Mahoney.

 In Year 6 we work hard but also have lots of fun!
 We have high expectations and enjoy a challenge.
 It is going to be very exciting but challenging year as we get ready for our SATS as well as our next journey into Key Stage 3

 Here are a few pieces of information that you will hopefully find useful.

 P.E. will be on Thursday afternoons for the first half-term.
 Children should have a full P.E. kit, in school, every Thursday and, for health and safety reasons, will not be allowed to participate in the lesson if they do not have a kit in school.
 If they do not have a P.E. kit in school, they will be given a piece of work to do and will be supervised in another classroom.

 Reading books will be given out this week.
 Children should have their reading book in school every day, as they may be asked to read with a member of staff (yes, even in year 6!).
 As soon as they have finished their reading book, they should hand it in at school (there is a box for finished books to be put) and it will be changed on the same day – there is not a set day for the book to be handed in.
 Reading with your child, even at year 6, is really important, this includes listening to your child read, discussing what they have read to check understanding of the text and thinking about what might happen next in the story (if it’s fiction).
 Talk about the characters with your child and their feelings during different parts of the story.